5 Staffing Agency Marketing Ideas that Add Value

 4. Identify Financial Resources

 Very few growth initiatives can be completed without working capital.
 Your plan for growth needs to be supported by adequate working capital for day to day operations as well as capital that can be used for marketing, expansion, new technology, new product or service launches, and so on.
-Your business may already have working capital that can be unlocked using receivables invoice factoring or with a real estate commission advance.
-These assets “on the books” can be unlocked to free up working capital when needed, instead of waiting weeks, or even months, for customers to pay or real estate transactions to close.
+Your business may already have working capital that can be unlocked using receivables invoice factoring.
+These assets “on the books” can be unlocked to free up working capital when needed, instead of waiting weeks, or even months, for customers to pay.

 5. Stop Generalizing Already!